In the footsteps of JMW Turner

 Booking is advised.

 10 Minute -Talks at Turner’s House

 New to 2018, we are launching a series of bitesize lunch-time lectures.
 Join us to delve deeper into Turner’s time at Sandycombe Lodge, hear behind-the-scenes accounts of our restoration project and find out about the hidden history of the building.

 Tickets: Free with normal ticketed Self-guided visit/Guided Tour (Adults £6, Children aged 5-15 £3)

 Turner the Fisherman

-In this talk, volunteer steward Alison Shuttle will share her research into Turner’s passion for angling on the Thames, a hobby that brought him here to Sandycombe Lodge and which has had a notable influence on his life and work.
+Volunteer Alison Shuttle will provide an insight into Turner’s passion for angling on the Thames and the influence his beloved pastime had on his life and work.